apache/mynewt-site/docs/os/tutorials/arduino_zero.md

 ### Build the Bootloader

-Run the `newt build arduino_boot` command to build a bootloader for your arduino board:
+Run the `newt build arduino_boot` command to build the bootloader:

 ```no-highlight
 $ newt build arduino_boot